-Emma Littlewood our SENDCo is also the designated teacher for looked-after children and previously looked-after children.
+Kirsty Cooper is the designated teacher for looked-after children and previously looked-after children.
 They will make sure that all teachers understand how a looked-after or previously looked-after pupil's circumstances and their SEND might interact, and what the implications are for teaching and learning.
 Children who are looked-after or previously looked-after will be supported much in the same way as any other child who has SEND.
 However, looked-after pupils will also have a personal education plan (PEP).
 We will make sure that the PEP and any SEND support plans or EHC plans are consistent and complement one another.